Top Alternatives to AutoCAD

 Free AutoCAD Alternatives

-The options you have for the best CAD programs that are absolutely free are quite limited.
+The options you have for programs like AutoCAD for free are quite limited.
 When things are free and open-source, it’s very rare that they are able to compete blow for blow with paid products.

-FreeCAD is one of the few free and open-source CAD options that is available today and highly respected by many.
+FreeCAD is one of the few free AutoCAD alternatives that is available today and highly respected by many.
 It has support for 3D parametric modeling, which means that you can make design changes on the fly simply by adjusting your parameters.
 You don’t have to start from scratch.

 It runs on all major desktop operating systems, and you’ll find a sizable community of users around the program.

-LibreCAD is another great option for free CAD software, especially if you don’t want to deal with the kind of learning curve that programs like FreeCAD and AutoCAD make you deal with.
+LibreCAD is another great option for free AutoCAD-like software, especially if you don’t want to deal with the kind of learning curve that programs like FreeCAD and AutoCAD make you deal with.
 The interface is a lot easier for beginners, though this may partly be due to LibreCAD being limited to 2D drafting.

 Whether you’re using Windows, Mac, or Linux, you’ll be able to get LibreCAD up and running.
 It also has DWG and DXF file support straight out of the box, so you can work with AutoCAD files in this.